Cappadocia, Turkey – Travel

 Cappadocia is a vibrant shopping haven.
 Shoppers can find various unique items, from exquisite pottery and handcrafted souvenirs to postcards featuring the region's recognisable hot air balloons.

 Popular local products include items made from tuff and onyx, as well as culinary delights.
-Souvenir shops and markets are plentiful in towns like Nevşehir, Avanos, Kayseri, and Göreme.
+Souvenir shops and markets are plentiful in towns such as Nevşehir, Avanos, Kayseri, and Göreme.
 Foreigners can find a widespread amulet (Hamsa), “The Hand of Fatima,” a Turkish tea set, and miniature replicas of balloons and fairy chimneys at small open-air bazaars conveniently located next to key attractions.

 If you are staying in Göreme, stop by the Sultan Carpet store.
 You can not only discover various carpets but also try on traditional costumes and capture a memorable photo.